Tyrrrz/Tyrrrz.me/data/blog/parsing-with-fparsec/index.md

 Instead, let's take a look at how it all fits together by writing our own JSON parser.

 I know that the official documentation has a tutorial on exactly this topic and on top of that I've already shown how to write a JSON processor in C# using Sprache in my previous article.
-That being said, I think JSON grammar has a perfect mixture of small and non-trivial rules that makes it a pretty good "hello world" of parser frameworks.
+That being said, I think JSON grammar has the perfect mixture of small and non-trivial rules that make it a pretty good "hello world" exercise for parser frameworks.

 Before we can begin, however, we have to establish what is it that we want our parsers to produce.
 Since we're dealing with JSON, being a typical context-free language, its structure can be expressed using a syntax tree.